cheat-sheets/data-science-cheat-sheet/README.md

     for very large or small values of input.
 - Weights of the layers of a neural net should be initialized with random small numbers.
 If they are initialized with zeroes then all neurons of a layer will train to the same weights.
-If they are initialized as big numbers and sigmoid or tanh activation is used, they will become saturated quickly and the learning will be small.
+If they are initialized as big numbers and sigmoid or tanh activation is used, they will become saturated quickly and the learning will stall.
 - Why deep neural nets work better than shallow for complex functions: to calculate XOR of N parameters a deep neural net needs `log(N)` units, while a shallow neural net needs `2^n` units.
 A shallow net would be much bigger.